erocoar/manifestopy/README.md

 # manifestopy
 ## accessing manifesto project api in python
-manifestopy is a small package to use the basic functions of the manifesto project API in python.
+manifestopy is a small package to use the basic functions of the [Manifesto Project](https://manifesto-project.wzb.eu/) API in python.

 ### importing manifestopy
 ```python